readthedocs/ethicalads.io/content/pages/vs-google.md

 [TOC]

-## Privacy of your users (and Compliance with privacy regulations such as GDPR and CCPA)
+## Privacy of your users (and compliance with privacy regulations such as GDPR and CCPA)

 When your user goes to your website, they are assuming they will only be sending data to you.
 Some users consider it a breach of trust if you were to share that data with other third parties, and it might be a breach of a privacy law to do this without user consent.
 Google is well-known for it's data collection policies, and they are used to target ads on your website and many other sites around the internet.